 Copa Airlines' operations in the United States are also subject to regulation by the FAA with respect to aviation safety matters, including aircraft maintenance and operations, equipment, aircraft noise, ground facilities, dispatch, communications, personnel, training, weather observation, air traffic control and other matters affecting air safety.
 The FAA requires each foreign air carrier serving the United States to obtain operational specifications pursuant to 14 CFR Part 129 of its regulations and to meet operational criteria associated with operating specified equipment on approved international routes.
 We believe that we are in compliance in all material respects with all requirements necessary to maintain in good standing our operations specifications issued by the FAA.
 The FAA can amend, suspend, revoke or terminate those specifications, or can temporarily suspend or permanently revoke our authority if we fail to comply with the regulations, and can assess civil penalties for such failure.
-A modification, suspension or revocation of any of our DOT authorizations or FAA operating specifications for violations of airline safety regulations.
+A modification, suspension or revocation of any of our DOT authorizations or FAA operating specifications could have a material adverse effect on our business.
+The FAA also conducts safety audits and has the power to impose fines and other sanctions for violations of airline safety regulations.
 We have not incurred any material fines related to operations.
 The FAA also conducts safety International Aviation Safety Assessment, or "IASA," as to Panama's compliance with ICAO safety standards.
 Panama is currently considered a Category 1 country that complies with ICAO international safety standards.
 As a Category 1 country, no limitations are placed upon our operating rights to the Unites States.
 If the FAA should determine that Panama does not meet the ICAO safety standards, the FAA and DOT would restrict our rights to expand operations to the United States.